m3ftah/androfleet/README.md

 # androfleet

-AndroFleet is a large-scale emulation platform that supports WiFi-Direct interactions.
+AndroFleet is a WiFi Direct large-scale testing framework.

 ## Requirement